codebar/tutorials/ruby/lesson2/tutorial.md

 ### Bonus

-At the beginning of the game askfor the number of turns.
+At the beginning of the game ask for the number of turns.
 If return is pressed default to 0.

 > To dyanmically load a value you can use the `||=` operant.